Sleep apnoea: what it is, how it's diagnosed, and what you can do about it

 Diagnosis begins with a clinical consultation in which symptoms, sleep history and relevant medical background are reviewed.
 A physical examination, including flexible nasendoscopy, allows the clinician to assess the nasal passages, throat and airway anatomy directly.

 The next step is typically a sleep study.
 At Hillser Clinic, we offer home-based sleep studies using a small, non-invasive monitoring device worn overnight.
 This records breathing patterns, oxygen saturation, heart rate and sleep stages, providing a detailed picture of what is happening during sleep.
 For patients whose results suggest more complex or positional obstruction, a drug-induced sleep endoscopy (DISE) may be recommended.
-This involves administering mild sedation to reproduce the sleep state, enabling direct visualisation of the sites of airway collapse — information that is invaluable in planning targeted surgical treatment.
+This involves administering mild sedation to reproduce the sleep state, enabling direct visualisation of the sites of airway collapse, information that is invaluable in planning targeted surgical treatment.

 What are the treatment options?

 Treatment is tailored to the severity of the condition and the underlying causes identified during assessment.
+An overview of our snoring and sleep wellness services covers the full range of options available at Hillser Clinic.

 For mild OSA, lifestyle measures can make a meaningful difference.
-Weight loss, reducing alcohol intake — particularly in the evening — improving sleep position, and addressing nasal congestion are all interventions with good evidence behind them.
+Weight loss, reducing alcohol intake (particularly in the evening), improving sleep position, and addressing nasal congestion are all interventions with good evidence behind them.

 CPAP (continuous positive airway pressure) therapy is the most widely used treatment for moderate to severe OSA.
 A CPAP machine delivers a gentle, continuous flow of pressurised air through a mask during sleep, acting as a pneumatic splint to keep the airway open.
 It is highly effective when used consistently, and most patients notice a dramatic improvement in their daytime symptoms within days of starting treatment.
 Hillser Clinic provides CPAP services from titration under DISE to ongoing adaptation support and compliance improvement as part of our sleep pathway.

-Mandibular advancement devices — custom-fitted dental appliances that hold the lower jaw slightly forward during sleep — are an effective alternative for those with mild to moderate OSA or for whom CPAP is not tolerated.
+Mandibular advancement devices, custom-fitted dental appliances that hold the lower jaw slightly forward during sleep, are an effective alternative for those with mild to moderate OSA or for whom CPAP is not tolerated.

 Surgical options are considered where anatomy is a significant contributing factor.
 These range from nasal surgery to improve airflow, through to targeted procedures addressing the palate, tongue base or other sites of collapse identified during DISE.
 Modern surgical approaches are predominantly minimally invasive and precisely tailored to each patient's anatomy.